-Bass have a tendency to hold onto scented baits longer than unscented and that can be a huge deciding factor of the number of fish caught, as they won’t have a tendency to drop the bait quickly.
+Bass have a tendency to hold onto scented baits longer than unscented, and that can be a huge deciding factor in the number of fish caught, as they won’t have a tendency to drop the bait quickly.

 Best Bass Attractant: Overview